 For your information, the book value represents the net worth or the liquidation value of a company.

-At the current valuation of 20 times its book value, Beyond Meat’s stock is richly valued.
+At the current valuation of 36X its book value, Beyond Meat’s stock is valued way above its peers.

-For comparison purposes, Kellogg Company, which operates in the same industry as Beyond Meat, is valued at only 9 times its book value.
+For example, Kellogg Company, which operates in the same industry as Beyond Meat, is valued at about 7X its book value.

 Beyond Meat’s Price to EBITDA Ratio

-EBITDA is the purest form of cash flow related to the core operation of a company and is free of any distortion caused by depreciation, amortization, etc.
+Therefore, EBITDA is sometimes referred to as cash earnings and is the purest form of cash flow generated by the core operation of a company since it is usually free of any distortion caused by depreciation, amortization, etc.

-In summary, Beyond Meat’s stock valuation has always been rich and on the high side as reflected in all the valuation ratios throughout 2020, suggesting that investors are expecting high growth out of this company.
+In summary, Beyond Meat’s stock valuation has always been rich in most of the period as shown in all valuation charts, suggesting that investors are expecting the company to significantly outperform in the future.